Fort Humboldt State Historic Park: Restoration

 By the 1940s the fort had become a Eureka city museum devoted to General Grant and local memorabilia.
 At some point, statues of General Grant and General Robert E. Lee (which were apparently made of wood) were placed in the park and were still there in 1947 as can be seen in the Shuster aerial photographs from that year.

-In 1952 Robert Madsen was elected mayor of Eureka, and during his administration more headway was made toward actual restoration of the fort, as the city council showed a great deal of interest in the project.
-Through informal meetings with the Humboldt County Board of Supervisors, it was decided to approach the State Division of Beaches and Parks to see if they were interested.
+In 1952 Robert Madsen was elected mayor of Eureka, and during his administration more headway was made toward actual restoration of the fort, as the city council showed interest in the project.
+Through informal meetings with the Humboldt County Board of Supervisors, the State Division of Beaches and Parks were approached to see if they were interested.

 In the summer of 1952 representatives of the State attended a luncheon meeting held in Eureka and there stated they were interested in making the fort a state monument.
 They explained that they would eventually make an authentic restoration.

 In 1955 the area was deeded to the State of California with the understanding that the state would reconstruct the historic buildings and interpret the settlement of the northern California coast.
 Ranger C. D. Thompson was the first Monument Supervisor and began living at the fort in 1956.
 He first remodeled the old building into an office for District One of the Division of Beaches and Parks.
 The office was headquarters for the District Supervisor, whose staff consisted of the Assistant District Supervisor, a secretary, the Ranger-Monument Supervisor, district carpenter foreman, district accounting technician, and possibly a landscape architect and a typist.

 An archeological survey was conducted during the late 1950s by Donald Jewell and John Clemmer.
 The Timber Heritage Association's web site states that the present logging display at the park was established in 1962.

 Fort Humboldt was designated a State Historic Park in 1963.
 The park seems to have been nominated to the National Register of Historic Places in September 1970 (NPS Reference # 70000927).
 Some restoration ensued, with the hospital the sole remaining building of the original construction.
 The General Plan, created in 1978, developed by California State Parks, calls for a re-creation of the entire fort complex.
 Although the Surgeon's Quarters was re-created in 1985, this General Plan has been slow to be implemented.
 Several archeological digs were also conducted during this period and a bronze plaque stating that the fort is California Historical Landmark #154 was placed near the parking lot about 1980.
 In 1986 exhibits were installed in the hospital to tell the story of the fort and the intercultural conflicts.